 Does a HomeBuyer Report include a Valuation?

 If required, the report includes an assessment of Market Value as well as an assessment of reinstatement costs for insurance purposes.
 The valuation given is based on the current condition as found in the survey; this may be lower than the agreed purchase price if expensive repairs are found to be needed and this would give you the opportunity to renegotiate the purchase price as necessary to ensure you are not paying over the odds if costly repairs are required.

-Simply complete the form below and one of our friendly team will be in touch to discuss your survey options
+For more information about property surveys or to arrange an appointment, simply complete the form below and one of our friendly team will be in touch to discuss your survey options.